Malla dynasty (Nepal): Early Malla period

 The first Malla rulers had to cope with several disasters.
-In 1255, one-third of the population of Kathmandu (30,000 people, including King Abhaya Malla) were killed when the valley suffered an earthquake with the epicentre right below the city.
+In 1255, one-third of the population of Kathmandu (30,000 people, including King Abhaya Malla) was killed when the valley suffered an earthquake with the epicentre right below the city.
 A devastating Muslim invasion by the Sultan of Bengal Shamsuddin Ilyas Shah in 1345–46, during the reign of Jayaraja Deva (r.
 1347–1361), left plundered Hindu and Buddhist shrines in its wake.
 The invasion, however, did not leave a lasting cultural effect.
 In India, the damage was more widespread and many Hindus were driven into the hills and mountains of Nepal, where they established small Rajbanshi principalities.
-In fact, none of the existing buildings in the valley proper dates from before this raid.
+None of the existing buildings in the valley proper dates from before this raid.
 He is said to have destroyed the Lichchhavi palaces of Managriha and Kailashkuta.
 He also damaged all the temples in the Kathmandu valley except the Changu Narayan Temple, which he could not locate as it lies some hills away from Kathmandu.
 He returned after 3 days of looting and burning.

 Apart from this, the earlier Malla years (1220–1482) were largely stable.
-During the reign of Jayabhimdev Malla in 1260, the eighty artisans were sent to Tibet.
+During the reign of Jayabhimdev Malla in 1260, eighty artisans were sent to Tibet.
 Among them was Araniko (1245–1306) who later rose to become a high-ranking official in the court of Mongol leader Kublai Khan's Yuan dynasty.
 Araniko is the only person from this early Malla era whose biography is known to us in some detail, thanks to the Chinese historical records.

 This period reached a high point under the third Malla dynasty of Jayasthiti Malla (r.
 1382–1395), who united the valley and codified its laws, including the caste system.
 The early Malla period, a time of continuing trade and the reintroduction of Nepalese coinage saw the steady growth of the small towns that became Kathmandu, Patan, and Bhadgaon.
 Royal pretenders in Patan and Bhadgaon struggled with their main rivals, the lords of Banepa in the East, relying on the populations of their towns as their power bases.
 The citizens of Bhadgaon viewed Devaladevi as the legitimate, independent queen.
-The betrothal in 1354 of her granddaughter to Jayasthiti Malla, a man of obscure but apparently high birth, eventually led to the reunification of the land and a lessening of strife among the towns.
+The betrothal in 1354 of her granddaughter to Jayasthiti Malla, a man of obscure but high birth, eventually led to the reunification of the land and a lessening of strife among the towns.